jackhamel16/MSU-CEM-Misc/README.md

 	Generates dots in a specified cube using uniform random distribution algorithm in numpy.
 	Writes to a file for use in sim.

+dot_finder.py : WIP

+	Finds the two lowest sz values at a specific timestep.
+Then finds the corresponding dots and their positions.
+Needs to be generalized still and better organized/commented.